DavidNiessen/react-handbook/09-atomic-blog/README.md

 - 1: The context API
 - 2: Creating the context
-- 3: Creating a context provider
+- 3: Creating a context Provider
 - 4: Accessing the context values
 - 5: Custom Provider and Hook